AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/legacy-fusion-service-outages.md

 ---
-title: Legacy Workfront Fusion service outages
+title: Legacy [!DNL Workfront Fusion service] outages
 user-type: administrator
 content-type: reference
 product-area: system-administration;workfront-integrations
 navigation-topic: administrator-integrations
-description: Legacy Workfront Fusion is not available as of March 31, 2021.
+description: Legacy [!DNL Workfront] Fusion is not available as of March 31, 2021.
 feature: System Setup and Administration, Workfront Integrations and Apps
 role: Admin
 exl-id: 46b86122-6d8f-494b-96be-13de3598c115
 ---
-# Legacy Workfront Fusion service outages
+# Legacy [!DNL Workfront Fusion service] outages

 >[!IMPORTANT]
 >
->Legacy Workfront Fusion is not available as of March 31, 2021.
+>Legacy [!DNL Workfront] Fusion is not available as of March 31, 2021.
 >
 >For information about Adobe Workfront Fusion, see [Adobe Workfront Fusion](../../workfront-fusion/workfront-fusion-2.md)

-Because of the nature of Legacy Workfront Fusion, service outages have unique implications for active FLOs, depending on how each FLO is initiated.
+Because of the nature of Legacy [!DNL Workfront] Fusion, service outages have unique implications for active FLOs, depending on how each FLO is initiated.

-For more details on specific incidents that could affect your FLOs, check our status page at [trust.workfront.com](https://trust.workfront.com/).
-Contact Workfront Support for further assistance.
+For more details on specific incidents that could affect your FLOs, check our status page at [[!DNL trust].workfront.com](https://trust.workfront.com/).
+Contact [!DNL Workfront] Support for further assistance.

 The following table shows how each type of FLO is affected by a service outage: